solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 - The first 8 bytes is set as the `AccountStruct` discriminator
 - The data field of the account will match `AccountStruct`
 - The account owner is set as the `programId` from `declare_id`
+- In this example, you can also the implementation of the `AccountStruct` with the `DISCRIMINATOR` and `DATA_SIZE` constants.
+The is how the `INIT_SPACE` constant you say earlier is calculated.
+It is considered a good practice to define the space using constants and the `INIT_SPACE`.

 ### Bring it all together